ecassinelli/map_reduce_exercise/README.md

 ```

 ```
-- Q03B) We are interested to see if there is a correlation between the length of a post andthe length of answers.
+- Q03B) We are interested to see if there is a correlation between the length of a post and the length of answers.

 Write a mapreduce program that would process the forum_node data and output the length of the post and the average answer (just answer, not comment)